 When preparing a college fund, no financial resource should be ignored.
 Education grants are one of the most popular, and most valuable, sources of financial assistance for college students.
 With the right grants, students can make their dreams of a higher education a reality.

-Grants—Different from Scholarships and Student Loans
+How College Grants Differ from Scholarships & Student Loans

 As students begin to investigate possible grants for college, they will likely find a variety of award-for-service grants.
 These types of grants are typically allied to a distinct course of study, and are applied to students with definite career goals.
 Typically they address critical shortages in certain professional fields including healthcare, legal aid, teaching and social work.
 A grant-for-service requires recipients to agree to a predetermined term of service, working within their chosen field, at a critical need facility or in an under-served community.
 If the student fails to meet their obligations, the grant will revert to a standard student loan, and the student will be expected to repay all monies received plus interest.